OleksandrMakarov/DevOps_online_IvanoFrankivsk_2022Q1Q2/m4/task4.1/readme.md

 #### Command $ls
 The **ls** command is used to list files or directories in Linux and other Unix-based operating systems.
 ![ls_1](images/Screenshot7_m4_1.png)
-**$ls -l** command to list the contents of the directory in a table format with columns including:
-**$ls -a** command to list files or directories including hidden files or directories.
+**$ls -l** command to list the contents of the directory in a table format with columns **$ls -a** command to list files or directories including hidden files or directories.
 ![ls_2](images/Screenshot8_m4_1.png)
 #### 5) Perform the following sequence of operations: